greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   **compresstype** — Set to `ZLIB` \(the default\), `ZSTD`, `RLE_TYPE`, or `QUICKLZ`1 to specify the type of compression used.
 The value `NONE` deactivates compression.
 Zstd provides for both speed or a good compression ratio, tunable with the `compresslevel` option.
 QuickLZ and zlib are provided for backwards-compatibility.
 Zstd outperforms these compression types on usual workloads.
 The `compresstype` option is only valid if `appendoptimized=TRUE`.

-    **Note:** 1QuickLZ compression is available only in the commercial release of VMware Greenplum.
+    > **Note** 1QuickLZ compression is available only in the commercial release of VMware Greenplum.

     The value `RLE_TYPE`, which is supported only if `orientation`=`column` is specified, enables the run-length encoding \(RLE\) compression algorithm.
 RLE compresses data better than the Zstd, zlib, or QuickLZ compression algorithms when the same data value occurs in many consecutive rows.